The Advocate

 As our climate changes, the frequency and intensity of extreme weather events can lead to an increased risk of hazardous winter weather.
 Special and careful precautions should be taken by those who are 65 years or older, those with serious medical and mental health conditions, infants, and the unhoused population.
 This post is dedicated to providing New Yorkers with the tips and resources they need to prepare for hazardous cold and winter weather.

 It’s important that you familiarize yourself with the proper advisory terms for Winter Storms, Freezing Rain, Snow, and Wind Chill.
-Visit the National Weather Service's winter weather terminology guide to learn more.
+Visit the National Weather Service for all winter weather terminology!

 New Yorkers can develop serious health problems from extended exposure to cold temperatures.
 In freezing temperatures, it’s possible to develop hypothermia and/or frostbite.